TEN BILLION TO ONE or BISON³ REDUX

 The leading markets for buffalo meat “in the rough,” are St. Louis, Chicago and Indianapolis, whence it is reshipped, and cleaner and more artistic condition, to cities of the seaboard.
 At Kansas City, too, large quantities are cured and packed for Easter, and some successful experiments have been made in shipping direct to New York and Philadelphia on refrigerator cars.
 The price in the towns along the middle and eastern divisions of the Kansas Pacific ranges from $50 to $80 per ton in bulk, and the local dealers retail at six to eight cents per pound.

 What would Hornaday make of two million pounds of meat being shipped out of one train station?
 Can we safely go ahead multiply that by three and then tack on a few million more for good measure to say there were ten million pounds of bison meat being consumed annually at this time?
-However the math breaks down, this is a clear and easily uncovered record of something other than the “nothing” so typically insisted upon, even in print by experts and our leading scholars.
+However the math breaks down, this is a clear and easily uncovered record of something other than the “nothing” so typically insisted upon.
+Even our experts and leading scholars can presumably figure out that at $50-80 per ton, the worst rate, bison meat would at least be on par with the price offered for hides, not a worthless commodity as framed.

 SO WHAT?